Course description

 In addition, the course covers the fundamentals of Global Positioning Systems (GPS), helping you understand how location data is collected and integrated into GIS workflows.
 You will also be introduced to spatial database management, enabling you to organize, query, and maintain geographic data efficiently.

-A key highlight of this course is its focus on modern mobile data collection tools.
+A key highlight of this course is its focus on Geographic Information Systems and its applications.
 You will learn how to use mobile applications and cloud-based platforms to collect, manage, and share field data in real time—an increasingly valuable skill in today’s data-driven world.

 What will i learn?